 There is no standard schedule for extracorporeal photopheresis, and reported schedules vary by the organ type.
-However, most reported cardiac and lung schedules initiate therapy with 2 consecutive days of extracorporeal photopheresis for one month, followed by bi-weekly therapy on 2 successive days for months 2 and 3, then monthly on 2 consecutive days for months 4-6.
+However, most reported cardiac and lung schedules initiate therapy with 2 consecutive days of extracorporeal photopheresis for one month, followed by bi-weekly therapy on 2 consecutive days for months 2 and 3, then monthly on 2 consecutive days for months 4-6.

 Investigative service is defined as the use of any treatment procedure, facility, equipment, drug, device, or supply not yet recognized by certifying boards and/or approving or licensing agencies or published peer review criteria as standard, effective medical practice for the treatment of the condition being treated and as such therefore is not considered medically necessary.

 The coverage guidelines outlined in the Medical Policy Manual should not be used in lieu of the Member's specific benefit plan language.

 POLICY HISTORY07/22/2010: Approved by Medical Policy Advisory Committee